brisbanemakerspace/bms-wiki/howto/become-voting-member.md

 We use a voting system called [*consensus decision making*](https://wiki.brisbanemaker.space/constitution#h-37-consensus-decision-making).
 This means a single member can block a motion from passing.
 This has the potential to be misused and also takes a while to get used to.
 This means you need to meet a few requirements before you can become a voting member.

 ## Requirements
-The requirements to become a voting member are set out in our constitution [here](https://wiki.brisbanemaker.space/constitution#h-5-classes-of-members) and summarised below.
+The requirements to become a voting member are set out in our [constitution](https://wiki.brisbanemaker.space/constitution#h-5-classes-of-members) and summarised below.
 Members with voting rights are called a *Volunteer Member* in the constitution.

 You must meet **all** of the requirements below to apply for voting rights.